How to Stay Safe Online: A Guide Against LGBTQ+ Cyberbullying

 Most online platforms have started to take privacy seriously and offer settings to hide parts of, or all, profile information from some users.

-Controlling Your Identity During and After Transition
+Protecting Your Identity During Transition

 Some of the respondents to our survey shared stories about how their friends and classmates maliciously revealed their gender identity on social media platforms – or even blackmailed them.